-Even the not-so-superstitious know that breaking a mirror and walking under a ladder can bring bad luck.
+Even the not-so-superstitious know that breaking a mirror and walking under a ladder can bring bad luck—and here’s the reason so many of us believe those things!
 But there are plenty of other, lesser-known things that also have a reputation for causing misfortune.
 Not to freak you out, but you’re probably doing some of them all the time.

 Carrying bananas on a ship

 Sailors have always been a superstitious bunch.
 And “bunches,” indeed, were actually one of the things that they considered bad luck to have around on the high seas.
 In the 1700s, many ships that were lost or shipwrecked while traveling between Spain and the Caribbean happened to be carrying bananas at the time, so having one on board came to mean bad news.
 Whistling on a ship, too, was also said to bring bad luck, because letting loose a whistle was supposed to present a “challenge” to the wind.
 The wind would supposedly respond in kind by sending a storm.
 Check out some more surprising origin stories of common superstitions.